50 Fundraising Event Ideas for Nonprofits (With Examples)

 - Church: Church fundraising ideas – dinners, auctions, mission support

 Types of fundraising events that work across audiences: auctions, galas, a-thons, raffles, trivia, and community dinners.
 Good fundraising events combine clear goals, strong promotion, and a smooth experience.
-Unique fundraising events (poker, wine pull, pet contest) can stand out—but proven formats often raise more.
+Unique fundraising events (poker, wine pull, pet contest) can stand out.
+But proven formats often raise more.

 Planning your fundraising event

-How to plan your auction covers goals, timeline, committee, and checklist—use it as a fundraiser event planning template for any format.
+How to plan your auction covers goals, timeline, committee, and checklist.
+Use it as a fundraiser event planning template for any format.
 For non-auction events, adapt the same steps: set goal, recruit team, secure venue/items, promote, run, thank.
 How to run a charity auction is the full guide for auction formats.

 For great auction items for fundraisers and item ideas, see silent auction item ideas list and risk free auction items.
 Charity auction software powers mobile bidding, checkout, and reporting for many of these events.